 The continued growth of metastatic tumour cells in distant organs, as a result of dissemination of tumour cells from primary site, isa major cause of mortality in human! animal cancer patients.
 A mechanistic understanding of the metastatic process and development of antimetastatic modalities may bring down morbidity and mortality.
-The present study was undertaken to study the metastatic behaviour of four types of human tumours in non-obese diabetic-severe combined immunodeficient (NOD SCID)mice.
-Fresh human tumours of breast, brain, oral cavity and muscle origin collected from the operation theater of the Advanced Centre for Treatment, Research and Education in Cancer (ACTREC)by the Biorepository Laboratory, ACTREC, were obtained for this study and were implanted surgically under subcutis of the NOD SCID mice.
+The present study was undertaken to study the metastatic behaviour of four types of human tumours in non-obese diabetic-severe combined immunodeficient (NOD SCID) mice.
+Fresh human tumours of breast, brain, oral cavity and muscle origin collected from the operation theater of the Advanced Centre for Treatment, Research and Education in Cancer (ACTREC) by the

+Biorepository Laboratory, ACTREC, were obtained for this study and were implanted surgically under subcutis of the NOD SCID mice.
 Acceptance of the tumour in these mice was ascertained histologically as well as by PCR using short tandem repeat (SIR) methods.
 Metastases in lungs and liver, if any, was screened histologically and by STR methods.
-Breast, brain, oral cavity tumour transplanted mice could confirm the presence of circulating tumour cellsby PCR method.
+Breast, brain, oral cavity and muscle tumour did not show lungs or liver metastases.
+However, lungs DNA samples from some of the breast, brain and oral cavity tumour transplanted mice could confirm the presence of circulating tumour cellsby PCR method.
 Further long term studies are required to establish use of SCID mice, for xenografts of histologically intact tissues of serially transplanted tumour, as useful model for study of metastases.

-0312.
-Reddy, G.B.
-Manjunatha; Project Directorate on Animal Disease Monitoring and Surveillance, Bengaluru (India).Shivasharanappa, N.; Central Institute for Research on Goats, Makhdoom (India).
+353. Reddy, G.B.
+Manjunatha; Project Directorate on Animal Disease Monitoring and Surveillance, Bengaluru (India).
+Shivasharanappa, N.; Central Institute for Research on Goats, Makhdoom (India).
 Animal Health DivisionMishra, A.K.; Central Institute for Research on Goats, Makhdoom (India).
 Animal Health DivisionPaul, Souvik; Central Institute for Research on Goats, Makhdoom (India).
 Animal Health DivisionSharma, D.K.; Central Institute for Research on Goats, Makhdoom (India).
-Animal Health DivisionSharma, D.K.; Central Institute for Research on Goats, Makhdoom (India).
-Animal Health DivisionSharma, D.K.; Central Institute for Research on Goats, Makhdoom (India).
-Animal Health DivisionSharma, D.K.; Central Institute for Research on Goats, Makhdoom (India).
 Animal Health Division.
-Pathology of naturally occurring paratuberculosis in caprine.
+Pathology of naturally occurring paratuberculosis in caprine..
 Indian Journal of Veterinary Pathology (India).
 (Dec 2012) v.36(2) p.221-223 KEYWORDS: GOATS.
 PARATUBERCULOSIS.
 CAPRINAE.

 Paratuberculosis is a chronic granulomatous disease caused by an acid fast Mycobacteriumavium subsp. paratuberculosis.
 The present study was conducted to record the morphological and histological changes in naturally occurring caprine paratuberculosis.
 Out of 28 paratuberculosis suspected morbid cases, 8 showed gross lesions like oedematous and enlarged mesenteric lymphnodes with corrugation of intestinal mucosa.
-Microscopically, the lesions ranged from small granulomas (Paucibacillry; 3) with few epithelioid cells to large granulomas (Multibacillary;5) with extensive infiltration of macrophages and epithelioid cells with acid fast organism.
+Microscopically, the lesions ranged from small granulomas (Paucibacillry; 3) with few epithelioid cells to large granulomas (Multibacillary;5)with extensive infiltration of macrophages and epithelioid cellswith acid fast organism.
 The over all post death prevalence of caprine tuberculosis in organized semi-intensive goat farming was 28.75%.

-0313.
-Krithiga, K.; College of Veterinary and Animal Sciences, Mannuthy (India).
+354. Krithiga, K.; College of Veterinary and Animal Sciences, Mannuthy (India).
 Department of Veterinary Pathology.Nair, N.Divakaran; College of Veterinary and Animal Sciences, Mannuthy (India).
 Department of Veterinary Pathology.Vijayan, N.; College of Veterinary and Animal Sciences, Mannuthy (India).
 Department of Veterinary Pathology.Anitha, R.; College of Veterinary and Animal Sciences, Mannuthy (India).
-Department of Veterinary Pathology.Mammen Abraham, J.; College of Veterinary and Animal Sciences, Mannuthy (India).
-Department of Veterinary Pathology.Mammen Abraham, J.; College of Veterinary and Animal Sciences, Mannuthy (India).
-Department of Veterinary Pathology.Lalithakunjamma, C.R.; College of Veterinary and Animal Sciences, Mannuthy (India).
-Department of Veterinary Pathology.
-India).
-Department of Veterinary Pathology.
-India).
-Department of Veterinary Pathology.
+Department of Veterinary Pathology.Mammen Abraham, J.; College of Veterinary and Animal

 Sciences, Mannuthy (India).
 Department of Veterinary Pathology.Lalithakunjamma, C.R.; College of Veterinary and Animal Sciences, Mannuthy (India).
-Department of Veterinary Pathology.
-Pathology.
+Department of Veterinary Pathology..
 Pathological changes caused by highly pathogenic Escherichia coli infection in pigs.
 Indian Journal of Veterinary Pathology (India).
 (Dec 2012) v.36(2) p.224-226 KEYWORDS: ESCHERICHIA.
 COLIAS.
 SWINE.
 SEPTICAEMIA.